JuliaLang/julia/CONTRIBUTING.md

  - newline between } and else instead of } else {
  - if one part of an if..else chain uses { } then all should
  - no whitespace at the end of a line
+ - no indentation for preprocessor directives like #if and #ifdef
+ - no newline after function signature
+ - no newline before function end }

 ### Git Recommendations For Pull Requests